tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 ```

 This already looks very similar to the RESOLVE function from Wimmer2010.
-Unfortunately, Wimmer2010 basically off `orderAndInsertMoves` with an *eh, it's
+Unfortunately, Wimmer2010 basically shrugs off `orderAndInsertMoves` with an *eh, it's
 already in the literature* comment.

 ### A brief and frustrating parallel moves detour